BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 ![](../assets/06_persistent_storage_02.png)

 ### Adding Storage to Existing Deployment Configurations
+__Objective__: Add persistent storage to MongoDB so that it won't lose data created by RocketChat.

 Now that we notice all messages and configuaration is gone, let's add persistent storage to the mongodb pod.
 - Scale down both the rocketchat and mongo applications to 0 pods
 - Edit the `mongodb-[username]` configuration
     - Remove the `emptyDir` volume
-    - Add a new volume by selecting `Add Storage`
+    - Add a new volume by selecting `Add Storage` and name it `mongodb-[username]-block`

 ![](../assets/06_persistent_storage_03.png)

 ![](../assets/06_persistent_storage_04.png)

-> you will notice that there options to select `gluster-file/gluster-file-db`.
-Provisioning for __gluster__ type storage has been disabled in favor of our new storage solution __netapp__
 - Select the `net-app-block-standard` storage class, set the type to RWO (which is block storage), and the size to 1GB, with a name of `mongodb-[username]`
-**note** Each application will have a preferred storage type.
-This is NOT the recommended storageclass for mongo, but is useful in an upcoming lab.

-> PLEASE NOTE:
+> PLEASE NOTE: Do NOT select any `gluster` storage class.
+Provisioning for __gluster__ type storage has been disabled in favor of our new storage solution called __netapp__

 ![](../assets/06_persistent_storage_05.png)
+- The mount path is `/var/lib/mongodb/data`
+- The volume name can be anything.
+You can use `data` for brevity.
 ![](../assets/06_persistent_storage_06.png)

 - Scale up `mongodb-[username]` instance to 1 pod